Savepoint Management in Confluent Manager for Apache Flink

 • spec.backoffLimit (Optional): The maximum number of retries if the savepoint operation fails.
 0 means no retries. -1 means unlimited retries.
 Defaults to -1.
 For more information, see Default Values.

-In addition to savepoints you manually trigger, CMF will automatically adopt any savepoint created as part of a job upgrade or suspension.
-CMF detects these FKO-created snapshots and automatically creates corresponding CMF Savepoint resources.
-These savepoints will then appear in the list of attached savepoints for that Flink application or statement, allowing you to manage them just like any other attached savepoint.
+Besides the savepoints you manually trigger, CMF automatically adopts savepoints created by the Confluent Platform for Apache Flink Kubernetes Operator (FKO).
+The FKO takes a savepoint when it upgrades or suspends a job.
+CMF detects each FKO-created savepoint and creates a corresponding CMF Savepoint resource.
+Adopted savepoints appear in the list of attached savepoints for the Flink application or statement, and you can manage them like any other attached savepoint.

-To import an existing savepoint (for example, from open-source Flink or another platform), you create a detached savepoint.
+To import an existing savepoint, for example one produced by open source Flink, you create a detached savepoint.
 This operation “registers” the existing savepoint with CMF.
-The state of a detached savepoint will always be COMPLETED.
+The state of a detached savepoint is always COMPLETED.

 POST /cmf/api/v1/detached-savepoints